 5. Create your brand

 Your brand is for what you’ve been doing all of this.
-This probably must’ve been the first thing you’ve done when thought about starting an online clothing line.
+This probably must’ve been the first thing you’ve done when thought about starting an online clothing line and sell clothes online.

 - Decide a name for your clothing brand